Sieep-Coding/snow-simulation/README.md

+> [!Warning]
+> This code is not maintained here anymore and has moved to GitLab.
+>
+> For the most up-to-date code, visit the [GitLab](https://gitlab.com/Sieep-Coding/snow-simulation) repository.

 ## Relaxing Snow Simulation, using [raylib](https://www.raylib.com/)

 This is a simple snow simulation application built using the Raylib library in C.